-Council officers are unaware of any activities which have carried out on the site likely to have caused the contamination of the land.
-As the land of the proposed development is vacant and no visual evidence of any contamination was observed by council officers during an inspection of the site.
+Council Officers are unaware of any activities which have been carried out on the site likely to have caused the contamination of the land.
+No visual evidence of any contamination was observed by Council Officers during an inspection of the site.
 It is therefore considered that the subject site is unlikely to be affected by contamination requiring remediation in accordance with the SEPP.
-The proposed development may therefore proceed without the need of further consideration of the provisions of this SEPP
+The proposed development may therefore proceed without the need to further consider the provisions of this SEPP.